tangentecode/obsidian-notes/computer-science/docs/css/types.md

 <p class=paragraph-class>This is a large paragraph</p>
 ```

-3. External file:
+1. External file:
 	Like in [this](link-css.md) file

-### The best way to embed CSS is the 3 way
+### The Best way to Embed CSS is the 3 way